qubic/qubic-hackathon/README.md

 ---

-*This repository and documentation were created for the Qubic Hackathon Madrid, March 22-23, 2024.*
+*This repository and documentation serve as the general resource for Qubic hackathons worldwide.*